livewire/awesome-tall-stack/README.md

 Legend: ✍️ Blog Post · 🎥 Cast

 - 🎥 [Blade Component Cookbook](https://laracasts.com/series/blade-component-cookbook) - Learn how to build Blade components using Laravel, Tailwind CSS & Alpine.js
-- 🎥 [A contact form with Livewire and TailwindCSS](https://stefanbauer.me/articles/a-contact-form-with-laravel-livewire) - Learn how to build a contact form with Livewire and TailwindCSS
++ 🎥 [A contact form with Livewire and Tailwind CSS](https://stefanbauer.me/articles/a-contact-form-with-laravel-livewire) - Learn how to build a contact form with Livewire and Tailwind CSS
 - ✍️ [Building a realtime dashboard powered by Laravel, Livewire and Tailwind](https://freek.dev/1645-building-a-realtime-dashboard-powered-by-laravel-livewire-and-tailwind-2020-edition)
 - ✍️ [Building complex forms with Laravel Livewire in Oh Dear](https://freek.dev/1609-building-complex-forms-with-laravel-livewire-in-oh-dear)
 - ✍️ [Embracing The Tall Stack with Event Sourcing, an adventure into the unknown](https://www.juststeveking.uk/embracing-the-tall-stack-with-event-sourcing-an-adventure-into-the-unknown/)